 The excitement was rising.
 It may happen this time.
 It took us a little while to reach the second boat.
 All the satisfied swimmers were back on board so we hoped it would be our time.
 We could see the whales really close to our boat.
 We had never been more ready to jump in.
 When Sam yelled “Go”, no one hesitated.
 We all jumped in and quickly followed our guide, Ben.

-It gives butterflies in the stomach to think we were swimming in the same area than these giant creatures – although we could not see them.
+It gives butterflies in the stomach to think we were swimming in the same area as these giant creatures – although we could not see them.
 Unfortunately, the whale didn’t stay.
 And the crew had to call it for the day as it was time to head back to the port after four hours out there.
 We couldn’t help feeling unlucky and a bit jealous of the second boat.
 But that’s the rules of the game when you’re dealing with wild animals.
 Maybe next time…!

 Because it’s unexpected and uncontrollable, it’s magic when it actually happens.
 Have a look at this video Sunreef posted: